Zaph-x/Nordnet-Portfolio-Refresher/README.md

 ## Requirements

-- Firefox 90 or newer (tested on desktop Firefox).
+- Firefox 109+ or any Chromium-based browser with Manifest V3 support (Google Chrome, Edge, Brave).
 - `zip` installed if you plan to bundle the extension via the packaging script.

 ## Install for Local Testing

+### Firefox

 1. Open `about:debugging#/runtime/this-firefox` in Firefox.
 2. Click **Load Temporary Add-on…**.